 How can you use shiny object syndrome to manage ADHD?

-It turns out the same thing that causes distractions to pull us away from important tasks can also pull us toward important tasks.
+It turns out that the same thing that causes distractions to pull us away from important tasks can also pull us toward important tasks.

 What is this magical force?